 SSL is far from flawless.
 Opponents have expressed concern about the weakness of the encryption borne out when an SSL 2.0 key was cracked in 1995 by two Berkeley graduate students.
 Netscape uses a 40 bit key in the international versions of its browser and servers, as required by the US State Department under the RC4 regulations(15) which limit the export of products with encryption keys longer than 40 bits.
-These regulations make Netscape's 128 bit encryption key illegal outside the U.S. • PCT - Microsoft's Private Communications Technology Protocol [Simo96] is a superset of Netscape's SSL protocol and is intended to address the perceived shortcomings of SSL.
-PCT will spawn a second key specifically for authentication.
-This will not fall under the RC4 restrictions because the regulations deal only with bulk encryption.
-Microsoft also intends to develop a more robust random number generator, used to seed the encryption key, as this is also considered to be a weakness in SSL.
-PCT is intended to be backward compatible with SSL 2.0
+These regulations make Netscape's 128 bit encryption key illegal outside the U.S.

+PCT - Microsoft's Private Communications Technology Protocol [Simo96] is a of Netscape's SSL protocol and is intended to address the perceived shortcomings of PCT will spawn a second key specifically for authentication.
+This will not fall under the restrictions because the regulations deal only with bulk encryption.
+Microsoft also to develop a more robust random number generator, used to seed the encryption key, is also considered to be a weakness in SSL.
+PCT is intended to be backward to be backward

-2.6.
-The X Window System
+16 The X Window System

 The X Window System was developed as part of Project Athena(16).
-Version 11 of the X Window System, commonly referred to as X11, was released in September 1987.
-With Release 2 of X11 in March 1988, control of X passed from MIT to the X consortium, an association of computer manufacturers who support the X protocol.
+Version 11 of X Window System, commonly referred to as X11, was released in September 1987.
+With 2 of X11 in March 1988, control of X passed from MIT to the X consortium, an excitation of computer manufacturers who support the X protocol.

 The X Window System is a network oriented windowing system.
-It uses the network for communicating I/O between the windowing display software and applications.
-An application need not be running on the same system that opens the display.
-The program that controls each display is the X server and the applications are the X clients(17).
+It uses the network communicating I/O between the windowing display software and applications.
+An eplication need not be running on the same system that opens the display.
+The program that trols each display is the X server and the applications are the X clients(17).

-[Ches94] points out that applications that have connected to an X11 server can "do all sorts of things".
-For example the screen contents can be printed and key presses can be both detected and generated.
+[Ches94] points out that applications that have connected to an X11 server can "do all of things".
+For example the screen contents can be printed and key presses can be both selected and generated.
 This allows an attacker to read passwords as they are being typed.
-The protection mechanisms, for example the so called "magic cookie" system, built into X11 are generally considered to be inadequate [Ches94, Hugh95, CA-95:07a].
+The protection mechanisms, for example the so called "magic cookie" system, built into X11 re generally considered to be inadequate [Ches94, Hugh95, CA-95:07a].